 Our company has established strong relationships with the major Bollywood studios as well as other film and content producers, including OTT providers, key creative talent, including directors, and other content producers and distributors.
-These major Bollywood studios together accounted for 66.49% of our revenue for the fiscal year ended March 31, 2024, 67.51% of our revenue for the fiscal year ended March 31, 2023 and 64.99% of our revenue for the fiscal year ended March 31, 2022.
+These major Bollywood studios together accounted for 3.89% of our revenue for the period ended September 30, 2024, 66.49% of our revenue for the fiscal year ended March 31, 2024, 67.51% of our revenue for the fiscal year ended March 31, 2023 and 64.99% of our revenue for the fiscal year ended March 31, 2022.
 Although our company maintains relationships with multiple points of contact at each of these studios, and typically no one person at a studio is solely responsible for VFX services hiring, to the extent that our relationship with any of these companies, or their and/or our key executives or key creative talent, deteriorates, or any of these customers stops making VFX content or ceases using our services, our business could be adversely affected, which could have a material adverse effect on our business, financial condition, cash flow and results of operations.